Rutgers, The State University of New Jersey

 Note: This course addresses NCATE Gifted Teacher Education Standards 4, 5, 6, 7, and 8.

-15:294:534 Gifted Program Development (3) This course is designed to provide educators with the basic tools to design and develop research-based programs and services for the gifted.
-It focuses on the development of systems necessary to start gifted programs and keep them operating over time in school contexts including an identification system, curriculum and instructional management systems, guidance and counseling, and an assessment and evaluation system.
-The role of grouping and acceleration as supportive aspects of gifted programming will also be featured.
-Participants in collaborative groups of three will develop a gifted plan for their school district as a part of the course, using a problem-based learning scenario as the basis for their work.
+This course is designed as a systems course related to gifted program development and planning.
+It provides educators with tools to design and develop research-based programs and services for the gifted.
+It focuses on the development of systems necessary to start gifted programs and keep them operating over time in school contexts, including an identification system, curriculum and instructional management systems, guidance and counseling, and an assessment and evaluation system.
+Participants will develop a gifted plan for their school district as a part of the course, using a problem based learning scenario as the basis for their work.
+This course carries 15 field hours as a practicum assignment.

 Note: This course addresses the NCATE Gifted Teacher Education Standards 5, 6, 8, 9, and 10.